boytchev/mannequin.js/docs/index.md

 [<img src="snapshots/body-parts.jpg" width="500">](snapshots/body-parts.jpg)

-For example, if a woman figure is created by `woman = new Female()`, then its right arm is accessed by `woman.r_arm`.
+For example, if a figure is created by `man = new Male()`, then the right arm is accessed by `man.r_arm`.
 Left and right body parts are in respect to the figure, not to the viewer.

+Each body part has methods to move it.
+The first parameter of the methods is the angle in degrees (i.e. 180 is half turn, 360 is full turn).
+Some methods have an optional second parameter for direction, which could be either `LEFT` or `RIGHT`.

+###### Head

+The head has three methods of moving.
+Nodding move the chin up and down.

 November, 2020